innolitics/rdm/rdm/init/release/software_plan.md

 - that has not been developed for the purpose of being incorporated into the medical device software (also known as "off-the-shelf software"), or
 - software previously developed for which adequate records of the development processes are not available.

-All SOUP used in Project must be recorded in a YAML file called `soup.yaml`, which we will refer to as our "software dependencies file."
+All SOUP used in PROJECT must be recorded in a YAML file called `soup.yaml`, which we will refer to as our "software dependencies file."
 The software dependencies file must contain a sequence of mappings each containing the following key and values:

 - `title` - the name of the dependency
 - `manufacturer` - the organization that maintains the tool